DereckGeorge/JAVA_ObjectOrientedProgramming/src/com/classesTutorial/Readme.md

 And an important thing to note is that a class can have as many cars as you want with the same attributes but different values.

 # METHODS
 Methods in Java are just functions inside a class.
-Functions are block of codes that perfom a certain action and they are usefull in minimizing or avoiding repetition of code.
+Functions are block of codes that perfom a certain action and they are useful in minimizing or avoiding repetition of code.
 Now let us look on some examples of functions that a car can have **Starting the car function**- This is essential in a car as it is needed to be started for it to work.
 You insert the key and the car starts.